Frequently Asked Questions

 Applicants will have the opportunity to select their preferred location within Stark County when they apply for housing.
 SMHA maintains 7 different waiting lists based on geographical areas within Stark County.
 By selecting a preferred geographic location at the time of application, SMHA will be sure to only make unit offers for housing developments that are located within the geographic area that the applicant selected.
 Because the applicant has already pre-selected their geographic area of preference, they will only receive one unit offer.

 How much will my rent be?

 All rent is calculated on a per family basis.
 All rents are determined by a HUD calculation which uses a combination of your income less allowable deductions.
-Residents pay 30% of their adjusted monthly income in rent.
+Residents generally pay 30% of their adjusted monthly income in rent.

 How long will I be on the waiting list?